MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 ### Bots

-Also referred to as a chatbot or conversational bot, bots automate simple and repetitive tasks.
-A bot interaction can be a quick question and answer, or it can be a complex conversation that provides access to services.
+Bots automate simple and repetitive tasks like answering questions or provide access to services through conversations.
 Use bots in apps for customer service, make dinner reservations, or provide travel information.

    :::column-end:::